Still accepting applications for Fall 2019. Generous scholarships and financial packages available.

 - Complete all sections about you, your school plans and financial information for yourself and your parent(s).

 - Use the “IRS Data Retrieval Tool,” if available, to download your tax information directly into the FAFSA.

 - Be sure to include our Federal School Code: 003884

 - Be sure you and one of your parents sign your FAFSA using the FSA User ID.

 - Keep a copy of your submitted application for your records.

 - After the federal processor has completed its analysis, you will receive a Student Aid Report (SAR).
-This is your record of your FAFSA, not your financial aid award.
+This is your record of your FAFSA, not your financial aid offer.

 - The Expected Family Contribution (EFC) listed on your SAR is derived from the information you listed on the FAFSA.
 It measures your family’s financial strength to determine your eligibility for student aid.

-- After your financial aid file is complete, you will be sent an official financial aid award.
+- After your financial aid file is complete, you will be sent an official financial aid offer.

 - During the application process, you may be asked to verify the information reported on the FAFSA.
 We will request the appropriate documentation from you if necessary.